Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Introduction

-The paper is organized as follows.
+\paragraph{Organization} The paper is organized as follows.
 In \prettyref{sec:model}, we formally define the estimation problem, the subgraph sampling model, and describe what classes of graphs we will be focusing on.
 To motivate our attention on specific classes of graphs (chordal graphs with maximum degree constraints), we show that in the absence of such structural assumptions, sublinear sample complexity is impossible in the sense that at least a constant faction of the vertices need to be sampled. \prettyref{sec:main} introduces the definition of chordal graphs and states our main results in terms of the minimax risk and sample complexity.
 In \prettyref{sec:algorithms}, after introducing the relevant combinatorial properties of chordal graphs, we define the estimator of the number of connect components and provide its statistical guarantees.
 We also propose a heuristic for constructing an estimator on non-chordal graphs.
 In \prettyref{sec:lower}, we develop a general strategy for proving minimax lower bound for estimating graph properties and particularize it to obtain matching lower bounds for the estimator constructed in \prettyref{sec:algorithms}.

-Finally, in \prettyref{sec:experiments}, we perform a numerical study of the proposed estimators on simulated data for various graphs.
-Some of the technical proofs are deferred till \prettyref{app:proofs}.
+Some of the technical proofs, additional results for the uniform sampling model and for forests and graphs with long cycles, and a numerical study of the proposed estimators on simulated data for various graphs are deferred till \prettyref{app:proofs}, \prettyref{app:results}, and \prettyref{app:experiments}, respectively.

-\subsection{Notations}
+\paragraph{Notations}

 We use standard big-$O$ notations, e.g., for any positive sequences $\{a_n\}$ and $\{b_n\}$, $a_n=O(b_n)$ or $a_n \lesssim b_n$ if $a_n \leq C b_n$ for some absolute constant $C>0$, $a_n=o(b_n)$ or $a_n \ll b_n$ or if $\lim a_n/b_n = 0$.
 Furthermore, the subscript in $a_n=O_{r}(b_n)$ means $a_n \leq C_r b_n$ for some constant $C_r$ depending on the parameter $r$ only.
 For positive integer $ k $, let $ [k] = \{1, \dots, k \} $.
 Let $\Bern(p)$ denote the Bernoulli distribution with mean $p$ and $\Binom(N,p)$ the binomial distribution with $N$ trials and success probability $p$.